 This post may contain affiliate links.
 For more information, read my disclosure policy.

 Blueberry Hand Pies are an easy dessert that is portable and perfect for single servings!
-You can make them entirely from scratch with an all-butter crust or use premade pie dough if you’re short on time.
-Each hand pie is filled with blueberry pie filling that’s so perfect with the pastry.
+You can make them entirely from scratch with an all-butter crust or use pre-made pie dough if you’re short on time.
+These are the perfect little mini blueberry pies – but you can use any pie filling you want.

 Table of Contents

 I love to make this hand pies recipe because who doesn’t love a single-serving dessert they can eat with their hands?
 These are always a favorite and are so easy to make from scratch.

 Why you’ll love this recipe

 - I love this recipe because you can make hand pies from scratch, or you can use shortcuts to make it easy if you need a quick dessert.
 I’ve made these blueberry hand pies with Pillsbury pie crust and with my favorite all-butter crust.
 Both are great!

 - I also love that you can make these all year round.
 I’m showing you how to use blueberry pie filling made from scratch, which is great during the summer.
 I love fresh apple pie filling during the fall and during the winter, when most fruit is out of season, I use canned pie filling.

 - These little pies are freezer-friendly, and you can easily double the recipe if you want a bigger batch.

 - CRUST: Roll out the pie dough and use a 3” round cookie cutter to cut out circles.
 Cut out as many as you can, roll up the scraps, and roll them out, and cut again.
 Repeat this until you’ve used up the dough.
 You should end up with 16 rounds which will make eight hand pies.